Dog Bites

 for attack by Great Pyrenees

-Dog bites in the United States are very common.
-According to the Insurance Information Institute, an estimated 4.5 million people are bitten by dogs each year.
-And that number seems to be growing, at least in the insurance world.
-The same source states that nationwide, the number of dog bite claims increased to 17,802 in 2019 from 17,297 in 2018, costing homeowners insurers $797 million.
-Analysis of homeowners insurance data by the Triple-I shows that the average cost per claim in the U.S. increased by 14.7% in 2019 over the prior year, and has risen over 130% from 2003-2019.
-The report attributes the increase due to higher medical costs, larger settlements, judgments and jury awards given to dog bite and other dog-related injury victims.
+The same source states the number of dog bite claims nationwide increased to 17,802 in 2019 from 17,297 in 2018, costing homeowners’ insurance companies an estimated $797 million.
+Analysis of homeowners’ insurance data by the Triple-I shows the average cost per claim in the U.S. increased by 14.7% in 2019 over the prior year and has risen over 130% from 2003-2019.
+The report attributes the increase due to rising medical costs, as well as larger settlements, judgments, and jury awards given to dog bite and other dog-related injury victims.

 FREQUENTLY ASKED QUESTIONS: DOG BITES

+Besides the state law, many of Colorado’s cities and counties have enacted dog bite rules of their own.
+Examples include leash laws, muzzle laws, and regulations regarding specific breeds.
 When a dog owner ignores local rules, they are considered “negligent per se.”
 Essentially, this is a legal concept that will deem an owner negligent (and therefore liable for damages their dog causes) simply because they violated a local law.
 In negligence per se cases, it isn’t necessary to prove that the dog owner was negligent or that they owed you a duty of care.
 Rather, you only need to prove that they violated a local dog attack ordinance and that you suffered an injury in the attack.

-In some cases, dogs can cause serious or fatal injury with no physical contact.
+In some cases, dogs can cause severe or fatal injury with no physical contact.
 For instance, Colorado recognizes a dog fright claim, where a dog acts so aggressively that an individual reacts out of fear and is injured.
-Such cases include dogs charging at bicyclists who then crash while trying to avoid the animal, or pedestrians so startled by a dog hurling itself against a fence that they back into oncoming traffic.
+Such cases include dogs charging at bicyclists who then crash while trying to avoid the animal or pedestrians so startled by a dog hurling itself against a fence that they back into oncoming traffic.

 CONTACT OUR DOG BITE INJURY ATTORNEYS IN DENVER TODAY